 “Charlotte?
 Honey, I’m home”, he says.
 His wife of fourteen years enters the room and knows without even asking that the search for a new job will continue the following day.

-He takes off his jacket.
-He puts it in the closet and says, “I saw Joe Kimble from church.
+He takes off his jacket, and as he puts it in the closet he says, “I saw Joe Kimble from church.
 He said he knows a guy who has been looking for a business partner.
 I’m supposed to meet him Monday morning.
 His name is Bob, uh, something or other.”

-© 2009-2016 Teddy Lynn – All Rights Reserved
+© 2009 Teddy Lynn – All Rights Reserved